On this page:

 3. What is a research internship?

-A research internship is defined in the TCSI Glossary as follows:
+A research internship is defined in Part 2 of the Guidelines as:

-‘Research internship is defined as a position with a research end-user where a student has undertaken research and development (R&D) related to their higher degree by research (HDR).
+‘a position with a research end-user where a student has undertaken R&D related to their higher degree by research (HDR).
 A research internship can be either paid or unpaid, and can form part of an enrolment or be undertaken during a HDR period of suspension.’

 4. What constitutes an agreement for an eligible industry internship?

-An eligible industry internship is agreed when the higher education provider (HEP), research doctorate student and research end-user agree in written form to the research and development (R&D) activities to be undertaken by the student with the research end-user, and the duration of the internship.
+An eligible industry internship is agreed when the HEP, research doctorate student and research end-user agree in written form to the R&D activities to be undertaken by the student with the research end-user, and the duration of the internship.

 To be eligible for the RTP internship weighting, an agreement must be made within 18 months of a full-time research doctorate student’s commencement, or within 36 months for a part-time student.